new-church/sc-www/content/contact/_index.md

 - annual complimentary item, for yourself or to share
 - connect with other members living in the same area if you're interested

-For current membership rates and a membership application form [click here](https://static.swedenborg.com.au/pdf/Membership_Application_Form.pdf)
+For enquiries about membership please phone (02) 9416 2812.

 For the SAA constitution [click here](https://static.swedenborg.com.au/pdf/constitution.pdf)